 The following tables are available in the shared database.
 To determine the columns available in each table, you can use the

 SHOW COLUMNS command from Snowflake's SQL syntax.
 For more information, see SHOW COLUMNS in the Snowflake documentation.
-Columns containing PCI data will contain null values and excluded from the share.
+Columns containing PCI data contain null values and are excluded from the share.

 How frequently is the shared database updated with the latest data?

 The frequency at which data is synchronized into your Snowflake warehouse is configurable.
 Typically, it is advisable for you to choose to synchronize data every 15 or 60 minutes, although options are available for lower latency.
 Additional fees are applicable depending on the latency setting.
 Contact Zuora to discuss options.